christophermarek/Terra/devblog/(7) Health & Game Console.md

 ![image](death.gif)

 Here is a video of the surfaceObject getting deleted.

+## Game console